ProtoArt/spritec/docs/tutorial.md

 **Object Data Properties** panel.
 This makes referring to them from the `spritec.toml` file very easy.

+**Note:** Even if you name all your nodes correctly, [Blender] will sometimes rename them for you when exporting to [glTF].
+For example, you might see `Front_Orientation` instead of just `Front` in the [glTF] file for the object shown above.
+Be sure to check your `.gltf` file if you're running into issues.

 [Blender]: https://www.blender.org
 [Rust]: https://www.rust-lang.org/
 [rustup]: https://rustup.rs